 Primarily employed during the discovery process, attorneys use divorce depositions to obtain information from both parties.
 In most cases, court personnel, like an attorney or paralegal, conduct the formal interview.

 Where Are They Done?

 Lying, falsifying information, or using misleading language compromise a case.
 Lying under oath can be prosecuted as a felony, which is subject to jail time and substantial fines if convicted.
 As always, it’s best to tell the truth and be honest.

 When Are They Used?

 This process seeks to uncover information about income, assets, debts, the goals of the opposing party, and more.

 This becomes particularly valuable when allegations of abuse or violence are present.
-Sworn testimony of allegations can be useful in uncovering the truth about accusations.
+Sworn testimony can be useful in uncovering the truth about accusations.

 Ins and Outs of Divorce Depositions

 Attorneys often depose other people related to the case.
 Depending on the circumstances, this includes co-workers, childcare providers, family members, neighbors, and more.
 If a person may have information that pertains to the case, they may be called to answer questions under oath.

 Not every case requires a deposition.
 They most commonly occur in custody cases and complex, contentious, and high-asset divorces.
 Anything disclosed during a deposition can be used if a divorce agreement isn’t reached and the divorce goes to trial.

 Opposing counsel can use your sworn statement to cross-examine witnesses.
 During this time, your ex’s attorney will also try to point out any inconsistencies and undermine witness credibility.

 Depositions are a powerful tool in the discovery process and important pieces of building a case.
 They provide the opportunity to craft a statement and argument.
 Often they address allegations and circumstances that influence the outcome.

 Judges review documents and listen to the attorneys’ arguments.
 Usually, however, the parties never get called to the stand.
 Because of this, depositions often become your “day in court.”